pyo-counting/k8s-docs/2_Getting started/3_Best practices/5_PKI certificates and requirements.md

 | kube-apiserver-kubelet-client | kubernetes-ca             | system:masters | client         |                                                              |
 | front-proxy-client            | kubernetes-front-proxy-ca |                | client         |                                                              |

+> **Note**:
+> Instead of using the super-user group system:masters for kube-apiserver-kubelet-client a less privileged group can be used. kubeadm uses the kubeadm:cluster-admins group for that purpose.

 ### Certificate paths

 ``` sh